okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-09-0/index.md

 ### Error Object in SAML Assertion Inline Hook

-For the SAML Assertion Inline Hook, if an external service returns an `error` object, Okta will now deny the SAML request and redirect the end user to an error page displaying the text string sent in `error.errorSummary`. <!-- OKTA-195167 -->
+For the SAML Assertion Inline Hook, if an external service returns an `error` object, Okta now denies the SAML request and redirects the end user to an error page that displays the text string sent in `error.errorSummary`. <!-- OKTA-195167 -->

 ### Rate Limits for /oauth2 Endpoints

-Rate limiting has been modified for `/oauth2` endpoints, so that requests that use an invalid client ID do not consume rate limit.
+Rate limiting has been modified for `/oauth2` endpoints so that requests that use an invalid client ID do not consume rate limit.
 Additionally, a System Log warning has been introduced to provide notification of high rate limit consumption by requests that use a valid client ID. <!-- OKTA-241945 -->

 ### Rate Limits for Authorization Server Public Metadata

 The public metadata endpoints for Authorization Servers are now each assigned separate rate limits, which are not shared with other endpoints. <!-- OKTA-226100 -->

-### Bug Fixed in 2019.09.0
+### Bugs Fixed in 2019.09.0

 * Responses from the [`GET /groups/rules`](/docs/reference/api/groups/#get-group-rule) API included deleted groups in the `assignUserToGroups.groupIds` property.
 (OKTA-242994)